-11. What are the attributes of a firefighter?
-What is the most important one to you?
+11. What are the attributes of a firefighter, and which is the most important one to you?

 21. What do you say when you don't know an answer to a question?

-22. Are you on any other hiring lists?
-What would you do if another city called you?
+22. Are you on any other hiring lists and what would you do if another city called you?

 23. When can you start if we offered you the job?

-24. How far do you want to go in the fire service?
-Where do you see yourself in five years?
+24. How far do you want to go in the fire service, and where do you see yourself in five years?

-25. What are the quality traits of a firefighter?
-Which one is the most important to you?
+25. What are the quality traits of a firefighter, and which one is the most important to you?

 26. Have you ever been in an emergency situation?
-Tell us what you did?
+If so, tell us what you did.

 27. What word would best describes you in a positive and negative way?